 - Corn on the cob – During the summer I always get fresh corn on the cob when available, but if you are making this during the winter you can also use frozen corn on the cob.

-- Red potatoes – Yukon gold potatoes would work in this recipe too.
+- Red potatoes – Yukon gold potatoes will also work in this recipe too.
 Make sure to cut them to about 1 1/2 inch chunks.

-- Onion – Use yellow or red onion.
+- Onion – Use yellow or red onion for the most bold flavor.

-- Butter – Unsalted butter is recommend, but salted will work it just adds about 1/4 teaspoon of butter to the recipe.
+- Butter – Unsalted butter is recommend, but salted will work too since this recipe just calls for about 1/4 teaspoon of butter.

-- Old Bay seasoning – Gives this shrimp boil it’s famous taste.
+- Old Bay seasoning – This seasoning gives the shrimp boil it’s famous taste.

 - Salt and pepper – Adjust to preference.

-- Chopped fresh parsley – Can ommit this garnish as it just adds a pop of color at the end.
+- Chopped fresh parsley – Feel free to ommit this garnish as it just adds a pop of color at the end.

 How to Cook Shrimp Boil

-Because there is a variety of ingredients it matters how soon you add each ingredient.
-You definitely don’t want to just toss them all in the broth at the same time – by the time the potatoes are done everything else will be overcooked!
+Because there is a variety of ingredient, it definitely matters how soon you add each one.
+You don’t want to just toss them all in the broth at the same time – by the time the potatoes are done, everything else will be overcooked!

 Follow my steps and you will get amazing results – tender juicy shrimp, perfectly cooked corn and potatoes that aren’t too hard or too mushy.

-Broth: Get a really big pot and fill it with water and add halved lemons, the garlic, onion and seasonings.
+Broth: Get a really large stockpot and fill it with water and add halved lemons.
+Add the garlic, onion and ⅓ cup old bay seasoning, and the salt and pepper.
 Bring the broth to a boil over high heat.

 Potatoes: Add the halved potatoes first to the broth and cook them for 10 to 12 minutes or until they are just barely fork tender.